Little-Podi/SlimTrack/README.md

 # SlimTrack

-The implementation of my graduation project (awarded as Outstanding Graduation Thesis).
+The PyTorch implementation of my graduation project (awarded as Outstanding Graduation Thesis).

 ## Highlight